 - provides a valuable measure of success and is increasingly sought by employers across the education sector as a condition of appointment and promotion;

 - recognised and valued by a growing number of international institutions.

 Programme unit list

 The programme unit details given below are subject to change, and are the latest example of the curriculum available on this programme of study.

 View profiles of our current cohort of PhD students in Social Anthropology.

-The department of Social Anthropology, and the School of Social Sciences, has been based in a brand new purpose-built building which allows 24/7 access.
-There is shared workspace available for research students within the social anthropology area, including networked computers and printing facilities.
+The School of Social Sciences is now based in a brand-new purpose-built building which allows 24/7 access.
+There is shared workspace available for research students within the Social Anthropology area, including networked computers and printing facilities.